computer-lab/computerlab.io/source/_posts/my-experience-first-defcon-china.md

 understanding, and the rest is recently-made history.
 A lot of the Chinese-language articles about the event focus on the Blue Lotus CTF team aspect of the story (the team eventually got 2nd!).
-Western press about DEF CON China has simply been...sparse, but the reaction on [Twitter](https://twitter.com/wbm312/status/891871962271633410) and [Reddit](https://www.reddit.com/r/Defcon/comments/6qtwe6/defcon_beta_in_beijing_china_huge_fing_mistake/?st=jhch6rd3&sh=c152af0b#bottom-comments) was basically "Wtf?
+Western press about DEF CON China has been...sparse, but the reaction on [Twitter](https://twitter.com/wbm312/status/891871962271633410) and [Reddit](https://www.reddit.com/r/Defcon/comments/6qtwe6/defcon_beta_in_beijing_china_huge_fing_mistake/?st=jhch6rd3&sh=c152af0b#bottom-comments) was basically "Wtf?
 Why would you do DEF CON in China?
 [Prediction of